Chaminda1993/mlops-workflows/README.md

 ## Dependency Resolution

-Dependencies are resolved by triggering the provided script `install_Company_dependencies.sh`, and you have the option to enable it by changing the `main.yml` file.
-Currently, it is disabled.
+Dependencies are resolved in the `main.yml` file.

 ## Workflow Optimization